tomrodinger/air_conditioner_energy_saver/doc/README.md

 ### Comments

-- Not clear yet if days of week should be included
 - We need a command to disable/erase a schedule.
+- Supports time and days of week
+- Example: Turn on air conditioner every weekday on 7:00 am.

 The App tells the Device:
-- On or Off
+- What IR code to trigger
-- When to trigger
+- When to trigger it

-Proposed type: UTF-8 String

-Where the first char is “0”(On) or “1”(Off).
-Remaining chars are the scheduling data.

 ### Questions
-- Include days of week?
-- UTC time?

 ## Requirement 1.4 <a name="req1.4"></a>
 **The App will allow the motion sensor sensitivity to be set**